vishelar/Google_search_analyser/README.md

 * Find the top 40 relevant keywords (excluding the in, on, the, symbols, etc)

 ## If you have your own ideas please contribute.
 In case of any concerns, do let me know.
+### FYI - You can download your Facebook and LinkedIn data as well..analysis for that data coming soon!!

 ##### I would like thank "Walker Harrison", some of the code snippets are taken from his repo.